 Even though I’d heard so many great things about Lisbon, I didn’t have too many expectations when I came here.
 However, I can honestly say that I left my heart in this city.

-With its typical Portuguese tiles, Fado and absolutely mouthwatering Pasteis de Nata, it’s a place you simply can’t find anywhere else in the world.
-I recommend you to spend at least 2 days in Lisbon to see and experience all the amazing things!
+With its typical Portuguese tiles, Fado, and absolutely mouthwatering Pasteis de Nata, it’s a place you simply can’t find anywhere else in the world.
+I recommend you spend at least 2 days in Lisbon to see and experience all the amazing things!

 (This post contains affiliate links, which means I receive a certain percentage of a sale if you purchase after clicking.)

 I found Lisbon to be one of the most photogenic cities I’ve ever been to.
 I came back having tons of photos on my camera.

 The amount of unique and beautiful places was huge but here are my Top 10 that I think are the best photo spots in Lisbon!

 Praça do Comércio is one of the city’s three most important squares.
 Located right at the River Tejo, it’s the perfect place to hang out and enjoy the relaxing vibes.